-Students Architectural Scholarship in Honour of Michael Evamy
+Students The Architecture Scholarship in Honour of Michael Evamy

 Who’s eligible

-This award is open to all Canadian students enrolled in a Canadian school of architecture in the year prior to their final year of study in a professional architecture degree program.
+This scholarship is open to students enrolled in a Canadian school of architecture during the year before their final year of study in a professional architecture degree program.

 To be eligible, applicants must also: